 Always remember to practice long ibuki in private, because it looks silly to non-karateka.

 Short ibuki is an implied part of every karate technique.
 As such, when kata directions refer to “ibuki breathing,” they are calling for long ibuki.
 Short ibuki is a quick energy breath used during punches, kicks, and blocks to generate snap.
-With practice, you can develop your sense of timing so that you short ibuki breath coincides with the instant that a technique makes impact.
+With practice, you can develop your sense of timing to optimize snap by coinciding the end of your short ibuki breath with the instant that a technique makes impact.

 From a ready stance, enter a state of near-total relaxation.
 (Only the unconscious are completely relaxed.)
 Sharply and audibly exhale as you simultaneously tense every muscle, then immediately return to near-total relaxation an instant later.
 Short ibuki is quite literally, the 1-second version of long ibuki.